MohamedAbulgasem/DateTimePicker/README.md

                 initialHour = 14,
                 initialMinute = 30
             )
-            // OR set initial values from a Calendar instance.
-            .initialValues(Calendar.getInstance())

             // Indicate whether to use a 24 hour or 12 hour AM/PM view for the time picker.
             // By default, a 24 hour view is set.
             .is24HourView(false)

-            // Optionally set a minimum date supported by the picker in milliseconds
+            // Optionally specify minimum and/or maximum date supported by the
-            // or by specifying date values.
+            // picker in milliseconds or by specifying date values.
             .minDate(System.currentTimeMillis())

-            // Optionally set a maximum date supported by the picker in milliseconds
-            // or by specifying date values.
             .maxDate(
                 maxYear = 2022,
                 maxMonth = 11,
                 maxDay = 31
             )

-            // Construct an instance of DateTimePicker with the specified properties.
+            // Construct DateTimePicker instance the specified configuration.
             .build()
     }
     dateTimePicker?.show()